 How does it work?

-If accepted in to the program, you will then receive an invitation to attend a workshop in March.
+Once registered into the program, you will then receive an invitation in February to attend a workshop on Wednesday, March8, 2017 at the MacBain Community Centre from 3:00pm to 4:00pm.
 At this workshop, you will receive various donations to utilize with your project.
 Example donations would be monetary funding, gift certificates to acquire complimentary soil, compost and plant material.
 Donors may give tools too.
 Your school will also receive support from Schools-In-Bloom Committee Volunteers who can advise on "how to" ideas for projects.
 They can assist you throughout the process to ensure your project is successful.
 Keep in mind, that it will be the school's responsibility to be able to acquire supplies from funders.
 Access to a truck will be vital for this purpose.

 Registering Your School